mufeiteng/CausalEmbedding/causalvec/README.md

 **Test**

-Using the generated causal embedding, the precision-recall point of test word pairs can be calculate by the [code](https://github.com/clulab/releases/blob/master/emnlp2016-causal/src/main/scala/edu/arizona/sista/embeddings/DirectEval.scala).
+Using the generated causal embedding, the precision-recall points of test word pairs can be calculate by the [code](https://github.com/clulab/releases/blob/master/emnlp2016-causal/src/main/scala/edu/arizona/sista/embeddings/DirectEval.scala).
 This will generate output file, in which each line is as `(recall, precision)`.

 **Draw Precision-Recall Curve**